theshevon/invoice-maker/readme.md

 **Instructions:**

-1. Open `.bash_profile` in your favourite CLI-based text editor (The instructions are for nano, because fuck vim)
+1. Open `.bash_profile` in your favourite CLI-based text editor (The instructions below are for nano, because fuck vim)
 ```
 >>> nano ~/.bash_profile
 ```